paras98/Malicous-PCAP-Analysis/README.md

 **student@ubuntu:~/Desktop$`python3 script/grading_script4.py`**

 Here is where you can report your findings to the appropriate parties, such as your IT security team or law enforcement if necessary.
 ## **Lab 2**
 Note : Close all instance of wireshark

 ![new-436048620.png](https://topomojo.ini.cmu.edu/docs/281c115265f447f09c993d784ef99093/new-436048620.png)

 As a Security Operations Center agent, it is necessary to report your findings in a comment format after analyzing a PCAP file, as follows:
 “On [date] at [time in UTC], a Windows computer used by [victim's name] was infected with [name of malware, if known].”
 #### Step 0 Setting Up
 Open up the PCAP file Lab2.pcap from the folder location '~/Desktop/Lab2' with wireshark
 Also execute the grading_script_5.py in a new terminal window
 **student@ubuntu: $`python3 ~/Desktop/script/grading_script5.py`**
 #### Step 1 Analysis of PCAP.
 Let's start by analyzing the PCAP file, best approach is to go into the Statistics tab > Conversation > IPv4 conversion and sort the conversion with size.
 There is a major conversion with one internal IP address.
 To confirm this suspicious behavior,let's put a filter on this IP and observe the traffic:
 **`ip.addr == XXX.XXX.XXX.XXX`**
 Now you should be able to answer Q1.
 To find the mac address of the victims there are many ways, you may look into the Ethernet Frame ( Note select the source IP in the packet to get the correct mac).
 Now you should be able to answer Q2.
 Next need to identify the Host and User of the infected device on the network.
 Now you should be able to answer Q3, Q4.
 Hint Q3: Refer Section (1.
 DHCP Filter)
 Hint Q4: Refer Section (4.
 User's Name)
 #### Step 2 IOC
 Now determining indicator of compromise [IOC]
 The place to start to look for is files associated in the pcap,since to spread a malware some delivery mechanism is needed as discussed in the introduction section and to find out these files in wireshark.
 **Go to: File Tab > Export Object > HTTP Object**
 Now answer the Q5.
-[Hint : just consider .jpg files, a single jpg file will have 2 records in HTTP object list]

 Save the files in FilesfromPcap folder within Lab2 folder on Desktop you can use save all button and then execute following cmd in new terminal.